will-huynh/process_controller/README.md

 __use_pool__(_jobs_)

-> Uses a pool of worker processes to complete batches of jobs.
-For a single argument method
+> Uses a pool of worker processes to complete batches of jobs. _jobs_ specifies the total input required for the pool of worker processes to run the specified target method.
+For a method with arguments, provide a list of the arguments for each run of the target method; if the target method requires multiple arguments, provide a nested list with the inner list containing the arguments for one job.
+For a method without required arguments, use any filler argument for a single run of that method.
+For example:

+    > test_function.test(4,2); expected result: 2.

+    > test_function.test(6,2); expected result: 3.

+    > pc.use_pool([[4,2],[6,2]]); expected result: [2, 3]